Ed-Mo1/Todo-App-2/README.md

 # Project Description: Todo App

-You need to clone it and run the following commands: npm run server npm run dev
+You need to clone it and run the following commands:<br/>
+npm run server<br/>
+npm run dev

 This project is a Todo App built using the following technologies: